aws-samples/aws-modernization-with-codefresh/content/10_prerequisites/aws_event.md

 ---

 To complete this workshop, you are provided with an AWS account via the AWS Event Engine service.
-A 12-digit hash will be provided to you by event staff - this is your unique access code. eg:
+A 12-digit hash will be provided to you by event staff - this is your unique access code.

-## `e8476543c00e`

 ### Create AWS Account